tokenized/docs/protocol-asset-definition.md

 			    	<td class="a10">AssetModificationGovernance</td>
 			    	<td class="a10">1</td>
 			    	<td class="a10" style="word-break:break-all">1</td>
 			    	<td class="a10">1 - Contract-wide Asset Governance.
 0 - Asset-wide Asset Governance.
-If a referendum or initiative is used to propose a modification to a subfield controlled by the asset auth flags, then the vote will either be a contract-wide vote (all assets vote on the referendum/initiative) or an asset-wide vote (all assets vote on the referendum/initiative).
+If a referendum or initiative is used to propose a modification to a subfield controlled by the asset auth flags, then the vote will either be a contract-wide vote (all assets vote on the referendum/initiative) or an asset-wide vote (all assets vote on the referendum/initiative) depending on the value in this subfield.
 The voting system specifies the voting rules.</td>
 			    	<td class="a10">bool</td>
 			    	<td class="a11"></td>
 				</tr>				<tr>